loreto2993/Movierecomendationusingemoji/README.md

 Applications of Crawling

-Article extraction for websites that curate con Business listings extraction for companies that build databases of leads.
+Article extraction for websites that curate content Business listings extraction for companies that build databases of leads.
 Many different types of data extraction, sometimes called data mining.
 For example, one popular and sometimes controversial use of a web scraper is for pulling prices off of airlines to publish on airfare comparison sites.